IT SUPPORT SPECIALIST-SENIOR

 Conditions of Employment

-- Bachelor’s degree in computer science, information systems, information technology, business administration, or a closely-related field from an accredited college or university.
+- Bachelor’s degree in computer science, management information systems, or a closely related field from an accredited college or university

-- Knowledge of Windows Active Directory (AD), including systems administration of AD servers and MS Windows client-server environments.
+- Knowledge of Windows Active Directory (AD) and group policies.

-- Analytical skills and the ability to use various methodologies and issue resolution techniques to problem-solve and troubleshoot application issues.
+- Analytical skills and the ability to use various methodologies and issue resolution techniques to problem-solve and troubleshoot application and hardware issues.

 - Ability to use standard computer software and programs such as word processing and spreadsheet; ability to use the Internet and other resources to conduct research.